Project Director

 Read about David’s work in Nature “The Sound of Stars”

-David is Assistant Professor of Music at the Worcester Polytechnic Institute and maintains a close association with Berklee College of Music.
+David is Professor of Music at the Worcester Polytechnic Institute and maintains a close association with Berklee College of Music.

 David composes electrosymphonic music: a fusion of classical and electronic styles that interweaves influences from songs, symphonies, pop, rock and electronica.
 Musical strands are met with inspiration from the work of scientists: sonified data, musical metaphors for scientific concepts, and experimental sound and images from contemporary research.